• Food Allergy Retreat

 blue grape and roasted garlic bread 14.jpg

-Crunchy Blue Grape Bread with Rosemary and Roasted Garlic
+Crunchy Blue Grape Focaccia with Rosemary and Roasted Garlic

 Blue grapes are an unusual grape too, and one that I jump on when I’m lucky enough to find them.
 These particular blue grapes are from the Niagara region, which is a very popular wine region in Ontario.
-I found these at Farm Boy in Toronto; a grocer who carries a ton of local produce.
 Blue grapes have a thick, intensely purple-blue skin, with soft, juicy insides.
 They don’t crunch at all, and instead explode with juice in your mouth.
 They smell like wine, especially when cooked.
-I much prefer to cook with these grapes than to eat them raw, but I enjoy eating them either way.
-If you can’t find blue grapes, use either black or muscat grapes.
+If you can’t find blue grapes, do not use red grapes!
+It will not be the same.
+Friends have tried and reported back - trust me.
+Use sliced black plums instead.

-This bread would be a real hit on your holiday buffet table, as part of a charcuterie board, paired with a glass of wine, or brought along for a picnic or lunch.
+This focaccia would be a real hit on your holiday buffet table, as part of a charcuterie board, paired with a glass of wine, or brought along for a picnic or lunch.
+It’s best eaten warm, and is delicious when day old and toasted.

 blue grape and roasted garlic bread 5.jpg